wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 *Also renamed the LED_BLINK() function to get rid of the excess upper-case lettering.*

 ### Wait wait can't you just shove it in the loop?
-3rd lvl

 [Table of Contents](#table-of-contents)